jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

 > [!TIP] Covariance
 > The `+` before `A` indicates that `List` is covariant in `A`.
 Check [this](https://docs.scala-lang.org/tour/variances.html) for more details, or ignore it for now — we will cover it later!

-We’ll use the above `MyList` type in this exercise.
+We'll use the above `MyList` type in this exercise.

 > [!NOTE] Check Yourself
 > How would you define the `isEmpty`, `head`, and `tail` methods on such polymorphic lists?